 - Advance high-speed rail — Michigan is part of the Midwest High-Speed Rail Network, and ELPC has worked hard with local advocates to ensure that the popular route connecting Chicago to Kalamazoo and Detroit continues to operate more quickly and efficiently.

-- Protect and preserve special places like the Great Lakes, Saugatuck Dunes, Sylvania Wilderness and Straits of Mackinac — ELPC works to protect the Great Lakes from aging oil pipelines, toxic coal ash dumping, unnecessary runoff and other source of pollution.
+- Protect and preserve wild & natural places like the Great Lakes, Saugatuck Dunes, Sylvania Wilderness and Straits of Mackinac — ELPC works to protect the Great Lakes from aging oil pipelines, toxic coal ash dumping, unnecessary runoff and other source of pollution.
 We are especially engaged in Michigan in protecting the Upper Peninsula’s tranquil Sylvania Wilderness from noisy and polluting motorboat use, preserving the Saugatuck Dunes from unnecessary development, and ensuring pipelines running through the Straits of Mackinac are upgraded or replaced.

 ELPC partners with the Michigan Environmental Council, Michigan Land Use Institute, Sierra Club, Saugatuck Dunes Coastal Alliance and other state and local groups to achieve progress.